withanage/pkp-github-actions/README.md

    `git clone -b stable-3_4_0  https://github.com/pkp/ojs  $MY_PATH/ojs`
 2. Optional: update your pkp-lib and other sub-modules to keep up with changes and include in push commits ` git submodule update --init --recursive -f; git add lib/pkp; git commit -m "Submodule update"`
-3. Commit and push to your local repository
+3. Commit and push to your user git repository
 4. Create your PR to  https://github.com/pkp/$application

 ###  Scenario 2: Only pkp-lib